What is the International Monetary Fund (IMF)?

 Joining the International Monetary Fund

 Any country can apply to join the International Monetary Fund and be accepted by the majority of existing countries.
-At the early years of IMF formation, the rules for membership were relatively relaxed, making it easy for countries to join.
-Members needed to abide by the Code of Conduct, refrain from currency restrictions, provide their national economic information and make periodic payments to a quota.
+In the early years of the IMF formation, the rules for membership were relatively relaxed, making it easy for countries to join.
+Members needed to abide by the Code of Conduct, refrain from currency restrictions, provide their national economic information, and make periodic payments to a quota.
 However, the IMF imposed onerous regulations for countries that joined the organization to get funding.

-The leadership of the International Monetary Fund comprises the Managing Director, Board of Governors, Executive Board, and the Ministerial Committees.
-The Managing Director is the head of staff and chairman of the Executive Board while the Board of Governors is the topmost decision-making body in the IMF.
+The leadership of the International Monetary Fund comprises the Managing Director, Board of Governors, the Executive Board, and the Ministerial Committees.
+The Managing Director is the head of staff and chairman of the Executive Board, while the Board of Governors is the topmost decision-making body in the IMF.

 Board of Governors

 The Executive Board comprises 24 Executive Directors, representing all the 189 member countries.
-The eight large economies appoint one Executive Director each while the other 16 Directors represent the remaining countries, grouped into constituents of 4 to 24 countries.
-The large economies that have the power to appoint own Directors include the United States, Japan, Russia, Saudi Arabia, China, Germany, France and the United Kingdom.
+The eight large economies appoint one Executive Director each, while the other 16 Directors represent the remaining countries, grouped into constituents of 4 to 24 countries.
+The large economies that have the power to appoint their own Directors include the United States, Japan, Russia, Saudi Arabia, China, Germany, France, and the United Kingdom.

 The Executive Board conducts meetings several times a week.
 The board discusses matters ranging from economic policy issues to annual health checks of its member’s economies.
 The board members make decisions through consensus or formal voting.